cpiker/mbr88/compatibility.md

 **VBR `55 AA` signature:** Version-dependent.
 Unix systems of this era did not always carry the `55 AA` signature in the partition boot sector.
-As with CP/M-86, a missing signature will cause mbr88 to report "No boot record."
+As with CP/M-86, a missing signature will cause MBR88 to report "No boot record."
 Testing with your specific Xenix version and install media is necessary.

 **MBR overwrite risk:** High.
 Xenix installs its own boot loader into the MBR.
-Reinstall mbr88 with `mbrpatch -u` after completing the Xenix installation.
+Reinstall MBR88 with `mbrpatch -w` after completing the Xenix installation.

 **Bootable-flag behavior:** Xenix may set the status byte differently from the DOS convention.
 Verify and correct with `mbrpatch -p` after installation.

 **Coexistence with DOS:** Possible but requires care.
-Install Xenix first (it will partition and write its MBR), then install DOS into a separate partition, then reinstall mbr88 and set bootable flags on the desired partitions.
+Install Xenix first (it will partition and write its MBR), then install DOS into a separate partition, then reinstall MBR88 and set bootable flags on the desired partitions.

 ---